BMS Building Management System: The Essential Guide

 Imagine a network of tiny computers spread throughout your building, each with a specific job to do.
 That’s essentially what a DDC system is.
 These “mini-brains” are called controllers, and they’re responsible for monitoring and controlling individual building functions, like:

-• Temperature control in a specific zone: A controller might monitor the temperature in a single office or a floor of a building, adjusting the heating or cooling as needed to maintain the desired setpoint.
+• Temperature control in a specific zone: A controller might monitor the temperature in a single office or a floor of a building, adjusting the heating or cooling as needed to maintain the desired setpoint and ensure the desired environmental conditions within each zone.

 • Airflow in a ventilation system: A controller can regulate the speed of fans and the position of dampers to ensure proper air circulation and ventilation.